 Beaver Creek’s reputation precedes it.
 Not a bad thing when what you’re known for is excellent grooming, lots of family terrain, one of the best ski schools in the industry, beautiful hotels, top-notch service, and delicious dining—on-mountain and off.
 Did we mention the free cookies served at the base at day’s end?
 The skiing itself is largely underrated—most visitors come expecting wide, groomed boulevards and mostly mellow terrain.
 And they leave satisfied, but so do those who come looking for world-class steeps (Birds of Prey, the men’s World Cup downhill), bumps (anything on Grouse Mountain), and extreme terrain (Stone Creek Chutes).

-And while Beaver Creek has always been a great place to learn, it gets even better with the debut of McCoy Park this season.
+And while Beaver Creek has always been a great place to learn, it got even better with the debut of McCoy Park last season.
 (This is in addition to Haymeadow Park and Red Buffalo Park, the resort’s other mountaintop beginner areas.)

 No matter your skiing ability, everyone congregates in the cute village for a glide on the skating rink, drinks, dinner, or a stroll through an art gallery.
 There’s nothing wrong with expectations, especially when they’re met.